xlladdins/xll/docs/Excel4MacrosE-G.md

     > first name.
 If no name matches def\_text, GET.DEF returns the
     > \#NAME? error value.

-Document\_text    specifies the sheet or macro sheet that def\_text is on.
+Document\_text&nbsp;&nbsp;&nbsp;&nbsp;specifies the sheet or macro sheet that def\_text is on.
 If document\_text is omitted, it is assumed to be the active macro sheet.

-Type\_num    is a number from 1 to 3 specifying which types of names are returned.
+Type\_num&nbsp;&nbsp;&nbsp;&nbsp;is a number from 1 to 3 specifying
+which types of names are returned.

 |               |                   |
 | ------------- | ----------------- |